phossa/phossa-db/README.md

   - Connection pool

-  - Connection monitoring and fallback
+  - Round-robin

+  	Multiple reader connections are used in round-robin fashion(weighted 1-10).
+  	Each connection is monitored and timed with connection time.

+- tag support for driver, enable reader and writer

-- Automaitc db reader/writer support
+- db sharding support

-- debug mode
+- Debug mode

   - Query log